Goodnotes 6.5 update: iPadOS 18 integration

 Smart selection vs Smart ink

 Another difference I noticed is that, in Apple Notes, simply long-pressing your handwritten notes will select them.
-In Goodnotes, that is only possible when you’re in the smart ink mode; that’s what I team’s decided to call it.
-It takes several steps to get to it, which is not ideal.
+In Goodnotes, that is only possible when you’re in the smart ink mode; that’s what our team’s decided to call it.
+However, it takes several steps to get to it and is not ideal.
 Though the selection in Apple Notes also flows like it does in Goodnotes, you don’t have much control over what is selected.
-Apple Notes sort-of automatically does it.
+Apple Notes sort-of automatically does this.

 Alignment

-I never thought we’d get text alignment for handwriting!
-Apple Notes doesn’t have that.
-It instead lets you straighten your smart selection.
-Alignment sounds better than straightening handwriting that you can write straight from the very beginning.
+I never thought we’d get alignment for handwriting – something we don’t have even in Apple Notes!.
+It, instead, straightens your smart selection.
+Alignment sounds better than straightening handwriting that you can write straight from the very start.
 There are many ways to make sure your handwriting is straight in Apple Notes.
-We didn’t need a feature for that.
+We didn’t need a feature for that, but alignment is a brilliant idea.

 Add Space

 All these features are currently supported in the English language only for Goodnotes.
 Apple Notes has had smart select for more than a year now, that one should work in other languages.
 But, the space feature is new and could be limited to English only.
-Let us know if you’re using any of these features in other languages.
+Let us know if you’re using any of these features in other languages in Apple Notes.

 Math Assist vs. Math Notes